oneminch/Notes/SQL.md

     - Prevents the destruction of those links.
 - `DEFAULT`
     - Specifies a value for a column, if one is not given.
+    - If `NULL` is explicitly provided as a value, it will override the default value.
     - Must be a literal constant.
+    - Examples:
+        - `City VARCHAR(255) DEFAULT 'Unknown'`,
+        - `ALTER TABLE Employees ALTER COLUMN City SET DEFAULT 'Unknown';`
 - `CHECK`
     - Ensures the value of a column satisfies a specific condition.
     - Example: `size DECIMAL CHECK (size > 0 AND size <= 100)`